hashgraph/guardian/docs/guardian/faqs.md

 **18. The VCs that are generated as part of the Guardian workflow, have you found any use cases where the status of the VC might change?
 For example, is there ever a time where a VC might be revoked or expires?
 If so, does the status get updated on the ledger?**

-there are many use-cases where the VCs and various other artefacts produced in the course of the policy functioning of the guardian might need to be revoked.
+There are many use-cases where the VCs and various other artefacts produced in the course of the policy functioning of the guardian might need to be revoked.
 One of the obvious examples of such situation is malfunctioning sensor generating invalid MRV data.
-But there are many others\*\*.\*\*
+But there are many others.

 **19. Is it possible to see a Guardian-minted token's value in hbar as well as its associated CO2e?
 If so, where does this information come from/how can we access it?**